vincentlux/inls641-visual-analytics/notes.md

 * Theory

 * Practice
-    * Always remember what user tasks this system can do
+    * always remember what user tasks this system can do